siadat/interface-type-check/README.md

 /*     */  }
 ```

-Now perform a check to get the error:
+Execute the checker to get the error:

 ```bash
 $ interface-type-check .